palolili23/pubmed_webscrap/README.md

     names_prefix = "author_") %>%
   drop_na(author_name)

-# Some authors only have initials, these will be excluded
+# Some authors only have initials instead of complete first names, these will be excluded
 # Separate first and last name

 data_authors <- data_authors %>%